hariszaf/pema/README.md

 ```

 For more details about the #parameters.csv#, please check on the [manual for the parapeter's file](https://www.google.com).
+Αpparently, you can use any text-editor.
+The "Nano" editor that is mentioned, is just an example.

 Finally, when all the above are set, the only thing remaining to do, is to run P.E.M.A.